Xiaomi2008/Alexa-skill-Daily-Digest/README.md

 Please be aware that the news is broadcast in Chinese.

-If you have an echo product, you can try and test on your device by [enable this skill](https://www.bioconductor.org/packages/cytofkit/), or try it [here](https://echosim.io/) if you don't!
+If you have an echo product, you can [enable this skill](https://www.bioconductor.org/packages/cytofkit/) to try and test, or try it [here](https://echosim.io/) if you don't!

 Welcome feedback and suggestions!